patrick-potocny/portfolio/projects/03-assetnet.md

 ---
 title: "AssetNet"
-problem: "Easily keep track of the prices of your favorite assets, like cryptocurrencies and stocks."
+problem: "It can be difficult to keep track of the prices of your favorite assets, such as cryptocurrencies and stocks."
 solution: "User-friendly web application that presents the latest data on users' selected assets in a customizable and easily accessible interface."
 thumbnail: images/assetnet-thumbnail.png